 Here are some food items that should not be put in the garbage disposal to make sure that your garbage disposal stays the important tool that you need, and not the stressful plumbing emergency that you don’t need:

 - Starchy Foods: Things like rice, potatoes, or noodles should not be rinsed into the garbage disposal.
-While they won’t damage the blade they will absorb water and slowly expand in the drain pipe causing a restriction of water flow and eventually a clog.
+While they won’t damage the blade they will absorb water and slowly expand in the drainpipe causing a restriction of water flow and eventually a clog.

 - Stringy Foods: Vegetables like squash and celery should not be rinsed into the garbage disposal.
 The pulp of these foods is very stringy and will wrap around the blade of the garbage disposal.
 When this happens the blade will have to work much hard to grind the food and will eventually not be as efficient, leaving large chunks of food which can cause a clog.

-- Pumpkin Innards: During this time of year many people are carving jack o’ lanterns and baking pumpkin pies and breads.
+- Pumpkin Innards: During the fall time of year many people are carving jack o’ lanterns and baking pumpkin pies and breads.
 With this comes piles of pumpkin innards, which are a huge no-no for putting down the garbage disposal.
 The seeds will damage the blade, and the stringy pulp will wrap around the mechanisms.

 - Coffee Grounds: With all of the pumpkin spice latte recipes circulating around, making espresso or coffee at home on a cool fall day is a must.
 However, the used coffee ground should never go into the garbage disposal.
 While it might seem harmless, these grounds can turn into a nasty and sticky sludge when they mix with water and food residue in the garbage disposal.
 This sludge will stick to your pipes and cause a clog in the drain.